evonnela/capstone/Testing_Protocol.md

 To test:
   * To test the actual avatar, choose modifications you would like to make, which should display in real-time on the avatar.
   * To test saving the avatar, after you have made your changes click 'Save Avatar'.
-Then refresh the page.
-    If the profile character has changed to the character you built, it works.

 ## Testing the Book + Quiz
   The quiz should not allow you to select multiple options after clicking submit.